awsdocs/aws-serverlessrepo-developer-guide/doc_source/serverlessrepo-how-to-publish.md

 Before you publish an application to the AWS Serverless Application Repository, you need the following:
 + A valid AWS account\.
-+ A valid AWS Serverless Application Model \(AWS SAM\) template that defines the AWS resources used\.
-For more information about AWS SAM templates, see the [AWS SAM Template Basics](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template-basics.html)\.
++ A valid AWS Serverless Application Model \(AWS SAM\) template that defines the AWS resources that are used\.
+For more information about AWS SAM templates, see [AWS SAM Template Basics](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template-basics.html)\.
-+ A package for your application that you created using the AWS CloudFormation `package` command for the AWS CLI\.
++ A package for your application that you created by using the AWS CloudFormation `package` command for the AWS CLI\.
 This command packages the local artifacts \(local paths\) that your AWS SAM template references\.
 For more details, see [package](http://docs.aws.amazon.com/cli/latest/reference/cloudformation/package.html) in the AWS CloudFormation documentation\.
-+ A URL pointing to your application's source code, in case you want to publish your application publicly\.
++ A URL that points to your application's source code, in case you want to publish your application publicly\.
 + A readme\.txt file\.
 This file should describe how customers can use your application, and how to configure it before deploying it in their own AWS accounts\.
-+ A license\.txt file\.
++ A license\.txt file or a valid license identifier from the [SPDX website](https://spdx.org/licenses/)\.
+Note that a license is only required if you want to share your application publicly\.
+If you're going to keep your application private or only share it privately, you don't need specify a license\.
 + A valid Amazon S3 bucket policy that grants the service read permissions for artifacts that were uploaded to Amazon S3 when you packaged your application\.
 To set this policy, follow these steps:

   1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

-  1. Choose the Amazon S3 bucket you used to package your application\.
+  1. Choose the Amazon S3 bucket that you used to package your application\.

   1. Choose the **Permissions** tab\.

   1. Choose the **Bucket Policy** button\.

   1. Paste the following policy statement into the **Bucket policy editor**\.
-Make sure to substitute your bucket name in the Resource property value\.
+Make sure to substitute your bucket name in the `Resource` property value\.

      ```
       1. {